 - lung cancer

-- mesothelioma - a cancer that forms in the lining of the lungs, abdomen or heart
+- mesothelioma - cancer that forms in the lining of the lungs, abdomen, or heart

 - pleural effusion - asbestos-related pathological changes of the pleura also include pleural effusion - the build-up of excess fluid between the thin membranes that line the lungs and the inside of the chest cavity

-- pleural plaques - hard structures around the lungs and diaphragm and may develop prior to mesothelioma or lung cancer
+- pleural plaques - hard structures around the lungs and diaphragm that may develop prior to mesothelioma or lung cancer

 Mesothelioma, Lung Cancer, and Cannabis Use